 The Lake District National Park has walks for every ability from ambles around lakes to high ridge walks, with a bit of scrambling - climbing over rocks without a rope.
 Whether you are looking for the best Lake District walks, full walking holidays, or accessible walks suitable for everyone, you can find what you need here.

-Famous as the birthplace of modern rock climbing, climbing activities on offer in the Lake District and Cumbria are wide and varied, suitable for any level of experience.
+Famous as the birthplace of modern rock climbing.
+Climbing activities on offer in the Lake District and Cumbria are wide and varied and suitable for any level of experience.

 Grizedale forest also provides 'Go Ape' activities involving swinging around high up in the trees.